elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Wildcard field value character limits

 ECS applies the `ignore_above` setting to keyword fields to prevent strings longer than 1024 characters from being indexed or stored.
 While `ignore_above` can be raised, Lucene implements a term byte-length limit of 32766 which cannot be adjusted.
 Wildcard supports an unlimited max character size for a field value.
 The `wildcard` field type will still have the `ignore_above` option available, and a reasonable limit may be need applied to mitigate unexpected side-effects.

+### Licensing

+Until now ECS has relied only on OSS licensed features, but ECS will also support Elastic licensed features.
+The ECS project will remain OSS licensed with the schema implementing Elastic licensed features as part of the specification.
+When ECS adopts a feature available only under a license, it will be noted in the documentation.
+ECS plans to provide tooling options which continue to support OSS consumers of ECS and the Elastic Stack.

 ## People